AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 Allocators
 ----------

+.. centered:: **Legality Rules**

+.. _tu-allocators-01:

-The use of allocators is not allowed in |SPARK|.
+1. The use of allocators is not permitted.

+.. _etu-allocators:

 Static Expressions and Static Subtypes
 --------------------------------------